boazbk/crypto/lec_06_CCA.md

 The WEP attack actually already hints of the crux of CCA security.
 We want to ensure that Mallory is not able to modify the challenge ciphertext $c^*$ to some related $c'$.
 Another way to say it is that we need to ensure the _integrity_ of messages to achieve their _confidentiality_ if we want to handle _active_ adversaries that might modify messages on the channel.
-Since in in a great many practical scenarios, an adversary might be able to do so, this is an important message that deserves to be repeated:
+Since in a great many practical scenarios, an adversary might be able to do so, this is an important message that deserves to be repeated:

 >_To ensure confidentiality, you need integrity._